tbleken/Pandora/README.md

 **Thor Pandora** is a "Swiss Army Knife&#8482;" like tool for VFP programmers.
 In other word, a tool that contains several tools in one.
 More new features are planned for release later.

-To use it efficiently, assign a Hot Key to it, for instance `F8`. `F8` is used in this domument.
+To use it efficiently, assign a Hot Key to it, for instance `F8`. `F8` is used in this document.

 To really take advantage of **Pandora**, create a file named `Pandora.txt` in your working folder.
 This filename can be changed using `Alt-F12`, select `Options->Pandora`.
 In this document this file is consistently called `Pandora.txt`.